 I felt the need to find a place I could call home where I could build something stable with a partner by my side.
 Milan never felt like home to me.
 I think that home is not the place where you were born but the place where you feel that you belong.
 The problem is that travel opens up so many possibilities—and choosing the right place can become a hard job.
 After spending some time with my parents I left again, the rest of the story is in my book.

 If you are curious to know more you can listen to the episode Chiara Townley on the podcast "The Mindsoak Project" by Jon Filitti.
 The Podcast is about interesting people doing interesting things.
 Jon interviewed me regarding my book 2 Years 4 Months 2 Hours and my work as an author.
-You can easily download the podcast, it's FREE on iTunes and on the Mindsoak website: Chiara Townley Episode I'm also collaborating with Jon and other awesome authors in a new Mindsoak project: Mindsoak Essays
+You can easily download the podcast, it's FREE on iTunes and on the Mindsoak website: Chiara Townley Episode I collaborated with Jon and other awesome authors for the Mindsoak project: Mindsoak Essays

 New project: Book & Documentary (in collaboration with filmmaker Enrica Cavalli) about the gender bias hidden behind the U.S. Immigration laws.
 Check out the trailer: ONE FOOT IN